-To help evaluate a person's risk of developing a kidney stone; to help determine the underlying reason for a kidney stone; to help guide and monitor treatment
+To help evaluate a person's risk of recurring kidney stone formation; to help determine the underlying reason for developing a kidney stone; to determine if there is a family history of kidney stone disease; to help guide and monitor treatment

 Kidney Stone Risk Panel

-When you have had two or more kidney stones and a health practitioner wants to evaluate your risk of developing additional kidney stones; when you have developed one kidney stone and are a child or have risk factors such as a family history of kidney stones, a single functional kidney, or a transplanted kidney
+When you have had kidney stones and a healthcare practitioner wants to evaluate your risk of developing additional kidney stones; when you have risk factors such as a family history of kidney stones, a single functional kidney, or a transplanted kidney

-The kidney stone risk panel is a group of tests that measure the amounts of substances in urine that are commonly associated with kidney stone formation.
-In an individual who has already had kidney stones, an increased level of one of these substances can indicate both an elevated risk for developing additional stones and the likely type of stones that would form.
+The kidney stone risk panel is a group of tests that measure the elevated or decreased amounts of substances in urine that are commonly associated with kidney stone formation (nephrolithiasis).
+In an individual who has already had kidney stones, an increased level of one of these substances, particularly calcium, can indicate both an elevated risk for developing additional stones and the likely type of stones that would form.

 Kidney stone is a term for solid aggregates of minerals and salts that form in the kidneys.
-Typical kidney stones are composed of calcium oxalate, calcium phosphate, cystine, or uric acid.
+Typical kidney stones are composed of calcium oxalate (~75% of cases), calcium phosphate (15%), uric acid (8%), struvite (~1%), or cystine (<1%).
+A mixture of several types (calcium oxalate and calcium phosphate) may also occur.

 Kidney stone risk panels are intended to evaluate the risk of forming stones by testing for high concentrations of common stone-forming substances or low concentrations of stone-inhibiting substances.
 The specific tests included in a panel may vary somewhat from laboratory to laboratory but will typically include the following: